QuickPay/whmcs-module/README.md

    - Configure a **Custom Thank You Page** to which the user will be redirected after a payment.
 In order to setup a **Custom Thank You Page** fill the **Custom Thank You Page URL** field with the internal path to your custom page like following example or the field empty for the default **WHMCS Thank You Page**:
       - Example: custompages/thankyoupage.php

+## How to:
+   1. Capture
+      - When "Autocapture" is set to "1", the orders are captured automatically (set to Paid)
+      - When "Autocapture" is set to "0" you can capture the order manually from Quickpay merchant dashboard and then create a transaction for the invoice, in the "Add Payment" tab (invoice details view) (use payment id from Quickpay merchant dashboard).
+   1. Refund:
+      - To refund an order you can use `Refund` tab from the invoice (only if the order has been captured previously).
+   1. Cancel:
+      - To cancel an order you can do it from Quickpay merchant dashboard.

 ## Changelog
+#### 2.5.0:
+ * Fixed some issues
+   - added possibility to pay a failed automatic recurring payment
+   - fixed set "Paid" (not payment pending) on automatic recurring payment when auto_capture in on
+#### 2.4.5:
+ * small changes
+   - removed inexistent file inclusion (stop warning from module log)
+   - added "how to" section to Readme
 #### 2.4.4:
  * Fixed some issues
    - Date paid not show on invoice summary in admin panel